|SVENSKA RADIOARKIVET email@example.com|

 radio laws.
 But now, with Bon Jour on international waters, the moment

 The fishing boat "Dunette" had been booked in advance to search for Bon Jour on Friday - the day before Christmas Eve (in Sweden, the 24th is the important feast day of Christmas, not the 25th as in some other countries).
 The idea was that the "Dunette" would deliver fresh newspapers, and the newly recorded christmas premier programs - and Jim Foster, who we remember as Gordon's naval expert.
 When Dunette arrived at her estimated spot at Ornö her captain reported (Dunette had a radio telephone) "The Bon Jour is not in sight here".
-There was nothing to see except the open desolate sea - and that's the way it use to be outside Ornö.
-When Jack received his message, it came as a lightning strike in the atmosphere that prevailed; in the absence of the test broadcasts which s h o u l d have been started already, somewhere near 495 meters medium wave.
+There was nothing to see except the open desolate sea - and that's the way it usually is outside Ornö.
+When Jack received that message, it came as a lightning strike in the atmosphere that prevailed; in the absence of the test broadcasts which s h o u l d have been started already, somewhere at around 495 meters medium wave.

-Before Christmas Jack had pre-ordered delivery of 2000 telegrams to Sweden's
+Before Christmas, Jack had pre-ordered delivery of 2000 telegrams to

 The captain Elis Olsson got the sack, and some have later chosen to describe